Brittany Osborne pleads guilty to nationwide pet scams, sentenced to 33 months in prison

 Osborne — who also goes by her maiden name, Mahaney — was sentenced to 33 months in prison, minus time served.
 There are 802 days (more than two years) remaining in her sentence.

-She was arrested on June 26, the day after after CBC Investigates reported on claims from multiple people from across the country who said they paid hundreds of dollars in e-transfers for puppies they never received.
+She was arrested on June 26, the day after CBC Investigates reported on claims from multiple people from across the country who said they paid hundreds of dollars in e-transfers for puppies they never received.

 Communicated via texting app

-In some cases, once the first deposit was sent, Osborne would text to say that she needed more money to help pay for the animal's vet bills — and unsuspecting buyers would send more cash electronically.
+In some cases, once the first deposit was sent, Osborne would text to say she needed more money to help pay for the animal's vet bills — and unsuspecting buyers would send more cash electronically.

 Police believe Osborne used a texting app to generate various phone numbers from across the country to further legitimize her location when texting or calling interested buyers.